amiroudiallo-dev/webstack-portfolio/README.md

 ### Week 1

 - [x] Install and configure Jenkins, Docker, and Git on your environment.
-- [x] Choose or develop a sample application (e.g. a simple web service in Python).
+- [x] Develop a sample application (e.g. a simple web service in Python).
 - [x] Create a GitHub repository for the application.

 ### Week 2